solidjs/solid-docs-legacy/en/tutorials/stores_nocontext/lesson.md

 Context is a great tool for stores.
-It handles injection, ties ownership to reactive graph, automatically manages disposal, and has no render overhead given Solid's fine-grained rendering.
+It handles injection, ties ownership to the reactive graph, automatically manages disposal, and has no render overhead given Solid's fine-grained rendering.

 However, you could just use the reactive system directly for simple things.
 It's almost not worth pointing out but a simple writeable store is just a Signal: